 Local parish councils also work closely with the district council, in particular making the views of the village known on district-provided services such as planning control, road maintenance, waste collection, etc. Curry Mallet falls within South Somerset District Council (SSDC) – they break their district down into several areas and we are within “Area North” – for more details on our District Council visit www.southsomerset.gov.uk.

 Who can be a Parish Councillor?

 Broadly speaking, anyone resident or working in the parish is eligible to become a councillor (there are some constraints, e.g. over twenty-one, lived here for twelve months etc.).
 Parish councillors are volunteers, working on behalf of the parish without remuneration.
 Our parish council consists of 7 councillors and occasional vacancies are usually filled by “co-opting” a new member as and when someone is found who is willing to become a councillor!
-Parish council elections are held every four years (the next one is 2019, then 2023, etc., etc.).
+Parish council elections are held every four years (and there is one this year, in May 2019).
 If more people put their name forward that there are vacancies, or if ten or more parishioners request an election, then councillors are appointed by election.
 However, in small parishes like ours, it is unusual for more than seven people to volunteer!